Skip to content

 Controlled Interaction with Binder Systems

-In multi-component friction formulations, zinc oxide must interact predictably with resins, fillers and reinforcing fibers, ensuring stable compound behavior during production and use.
+In multi-component friction formulations, zinc oxide must interact predictably with resins, fillers and reinforcing materials to ensure stable compound behaviour during processing and use.

 Wear & Noise Behaviour